 Nashville Mental Health Counseling Schools

-Mental health counseling students in the Nashville, Tennessee, region can choose between a couple of schools that are less than 15 minutes from downtown.
+Mental health counseling students in the Nashville, Tennessee, region can choose between a couple of schools that are less than five miles from downtown.
 Glance over the table to see key stats about the institutions, and then get details on the fieldwork and required courses in the programs.

-- Lipscomb University, located five miles from central Nashville, offers a master's degree program specifically in clinical mental health counseling that prepares students for state licensure.
+- Lipscomb University, located in downtown Nashville, offers a master's degree program specifically in clinical mental health counseling that prepares students for state licensure.

 - Nashville's Trevecca Nazarene University, situated just three miles from the city's center, offers two graduate degrees in counseling.
 The master's-level program prepares students for mental health counselor licensure, and the doctoral program can boost their skills for more advanced clinical jobs or positions in academia.